Itty Bitty Greenie

 To accompany the lunchbox, they’ll need a drink bottle – and if your kids are like mine, you’ll need a sturdy option, as these get tossed around like nobody’s business.
 I love the Australian brand Onya’s stainless steel drink bottles, which are strong and ergonomically designed for little hands.
 We’ve had ours for almost 3 years now, and my son has graduated from a sippy lid to a flip-n-flow spout lid that’s easy to use.
 The Safe Sippy2 bottles are also great as they convert from a sippy bottle to a straw bottle when your child is ready.
 Always a better option to have one product that adapts, than having to buy new bottles every year or so.

-Of course the variety of eco lunch options has expanded greatly in recent years and this is just a selection of a few of my favourites.
-For a more extensive list, visit our back-to-school sale on Itty Bitty Greenie, where right now you can save 20% to 40% on our entire range.
+Of course the variety of eco lunch options has expanded greatly in recent years and this is just a selection of a few of my favourites!

 5 steps to a Greener Christmas